 Treffry Viaduct… hidden in the beautiful Luxulyan Valley

-Built between 1839 and 1842 by its owner Joseph Thomas Treffry, this viaduct, 90 feet high and 670 feet long, had the dual purpose of carrying both a tramway and a high level leat across the beautiful Luxulyan Valley.
-It was the first large civil engineering structure of its kind to be built in Cornwall, and is now a Scheduled Ancient Monument.
+Built between 1839 and 1842 by Joseph Thomas Treffry, this viaduct, 90 feet high and 670 feet long, had the dual purpose of carrying both a tramway and a high level leat across the beautiful Luxulyan Valley.
+It was the first large civil engineering structure of its kind to be built in Cornwall, and is now a Scheduled Ancient Monument and owned by Cornwall Heritage Trust.

 Joseph Treffry realised that the Luxulyan Valley was a good route between the south coast and the high ground in central Cornwall which was being mined for tin and copper and quarried for china clay.
 He built a new harbour, completed in 1829, at Par, a canal up the valley to Ponts Mill and an inclined plane railway to the Fowey Consols mine on Penpillick Hill.
 To bring water power to the mine he built a leat from Luxulyan along the west side of the valley.
 He also acquired the port of Newquay and land and mines in the area of Goss Moor, and planned to link them by a railway system.